-Once National Grid has identified a final route alignment for the proposed new electricity transmission assets, it will seek to enter into an Agreement to Grant an Easement with owners, tenants and mortgagees of the land across and within which the new electricity transmission assets may be constructed.
-The Agreement enables National Grid to take entry onto the land on notice following the grant of a Development Consent Order to construct the new electricity transmission assets.
-The Agreement also provides for changes in the final route alignment within a specified corridor as a consequence of public consultation and during construction as a consequence of engineering requirements, surveys and other routeing factors.
-Once construction is completed the Agreement permits National Grid to call for an Easement in respect of the new, as built, electricity transmission assets.
+Once National Grid has identified a final route alignment for the proposed new electricity transmission assets, it will seek to enter into an Agreement to Grant an Easement with owners, tenants and mortgagees of the land across which the new electricity transmission assets may be constructed.
+The Agreement enables National Grid to call for an Easement to be completed following the grant of a Development Consent Order for the new electricity transmission assets.
+As the final route alignment is still the subject of public consultation the Agreement also provides for changes in that alignment as a consequence of that consultation.

-The Payments Schedule for New Electricity Transmission Assets sets out the amount that will be paid for an Easement.
-In return for a signed Agreement to Grant an Easement National Grid will pay 25% of the Easement consideration to the land owner.
-On entry for construction a further 50% of the Easement consideration is paid and the final balance of 25% will be paid if and when the Easement is completed by National Grid.
+The Payments Schedule for New Electricity Transmission Assets sets out the amounts that will be paid for an Easement.
+In return for a signed Agreement to Grant an Easement National Grid will pay 50% of the Easement consideration to the land owner.
+The balance, i.e. the remaining 50% of the Easement consideration, will be paid if and when the Easement is completed by National Grid.